shafayetShafee/ggplot2_notes/R/ggplot2_from_Ced.md

         legends</a>
     -   <a href="#removing-legend-titles"
         id="toc-removing-legend-titles">Removing legend titles</a>
+    -   <a href="#changing-legend-title" id="toc-changing-legend-title">changing
+        legend title</a>
+    -   <a href="#how-to-get-shared-legend"
+        id="toc-how-to-get-shared-legend">How to get shared legend</a>
     -   <a href="#setting-legends-inside-the-plot"
         id="toc-setting-legends-inside-the-plot">setting legends inside the
         plot</a>
     -   <a href="#changing-legend-direction"
         id="toc-changing-legend-direction">Changing legend direction</a>
+    -   <a href="#changing-legend-key-labels"
+        id="toc-changing-legend-key-labels">Changing legend key labels</a>
+    -   <a href="#change-size-of-legend-symbols"
+        id="toc-change-size-of-legend-symbols">Change size of legend symbols</a>
+    -   <a
+        href="#how-to-show-legend-for-only-one-geom-when-legend-shows-for-multiple-geoms"
+        id="toc-how-to-show-legend-for-only-one-geom-when-legend-shows-for-multiple-geoms">How
+        to show legend for only one geom when legend shows for multiple geoms</a>

 > Disclaimer: This note is fundamentally a copied version of [this
 > amazing tutorial by CÉDRIC